 I’ve known Robyn since she was a child.
-My husband and I began our friendship/romantic relationship in the living room at her parent’s home.
 Robyn and I have worked alongside each other at weddings, as she shoots videos with her own company Bus Twenty Studios.

-When Robyn announced her engagement a while ago, my first thought was “I hope they invite me to the wedding” – so I was more than excited when she hired me to be her official photographer for her wedding this coming October.
+When Robyn announced her engagement a while ago, my first thought was “I hope they invite me to the wedding” – so I was more than excited when she hired me to be her official photographer for her wedding scheduled for October 2020.

 Then you know what happened: Covid-19 swept the planet as a global pandemic, and everyone’s plans went to smoke.
-I’ve had brides cancel weddings (to be re-booked at a future date).
-I’ve had a bride and groom reschedule to 2021.
+I’ve had couples cancel weddings (to be re-booked at a future date).
+I’ve had couples reschedule to 2021.
 I’ve had a couple who couldn’t reschedule with me because of availability issues.
 Some couples are choosing to wait and see.
 (As a full time small business-owner, it’s been a little nerve wrecking, I won’t lie).

-So when Robyn sent me a text on a Thursday to say that they decided to elope that Sunday, instead of waiting for an uncertain future, I knew I still had to be a part of it somehow.
+So when Robyn sent me a text on a Thursday to say that they decided to elope that Sunday instead of waiting for an uncertain future, I knew I still had to be a part of it.
 Even though they still plan on having their large wedding as originally planned, I knew that THIS was the important moment.